P-Toluenesulfonic acid: Tosylates

 Alkyl tosylates are alkylating agents because tosylate is electron-withdrawing as well as a good leaving group.
 Tosylate is a pseudohalide.
 Toluenesulfonate esters undergo nucleophilic attack or elimination.
 Reduction of tosylate esters gives the hydrocarbon.
 Thus, tosylation followed by reduction allows for the deoxygenation of alcohols.

-In a famous and illustrative use of tosylate, 2-norbornyl cation was displaced from the 7-norbornenyl tosylate.
-The elimination occurs 1011 times faster than the solvolysis of anti-7-norbornyl p-toluenesulfonate.
+In a famous and illustrative use of tosylate as a leaving group, the 2-norbornyl cation was formed by an elimination reaction of 7-norbornenyl tosylate.
+The elimination occurs 1011 times faster than the solvolysis of anti-7-norbornyl Para-toluenesulfonate.

-Tosylates are also protecting group for alcohols.
-They are prepared by combining the alcohol with 4-toluenesulfonyl chloride, usually in an aprotic solvent, often pyridine.
+Tosylates are also protecting groups for alcohols.
+They are prepared by combining the alcohol with 4-toluenesulfonyl chloride in the presence of a base.
+These reactions are usually performed in an aprotic solvent, often pyridine, which additionally acts as a base.